 During the Covid-19 Pandemic, artist Paul Harfleet asked his social media followers if he could draw them a bird.
 He had found comfort in drawing them himself and wanted to punctuate the horror of the crisis with something beautiful.
 His followers responded, explaining the reasons for their choice with anecdotes about the birds they love.
 Reasons ranged from the emotional symbolism of the Robin, to the jolly comfort of the Blackbird.

 Over the last weeks he’s completed 35 drawings and is continuing to add to his growing list of birds.
 Inundated with requests for prints of his artwork, Paul set up an online shop where all of his birds can now be purchased.
 As the Lockdown continues he’s still drawing and adding to his strange flock.
 To celebrate the launch of his shop, he began to gently mimic the birds he’d drawn in a series of advertising spreads.
 This humorous series of images combine the artist’s love of art and fashion.

-London based artist Paul Harfleet plants pansies at the site of homophobic abuse; he finds the nearest source of soil to where the incident occurred and generally without civic permission plants one unmarked pansy.
-The flower is then photographed in it's location and posted on this website, the image is entitled after the abuse.
-Titles like “Let’s kill the Bati-Man!" and “Fucking Faggot!” reveal a frequent reality of gay experience, which often goes unreported to authorities and by the media.
-This simple action operates as a gesture of quiet resistance; some pansies flourish and others wilt in urban hedgerows.
+Paul Harfleet plants pansies at the site of homophobic abuse; he finds the nearest source of soil to where the incident occurred and generally without civic permission plants one unmarked pansy.
+The flower is then documented in its location, the image is entitled after the abuse.
+Titles like “Let’s kill the Bati-man!” and “Fucking Faggot!” reveal a frequent reality of LGBTQ+ experience, which often goes unreported to authorities.
+This simple action operates as a gesture of quiet resistance; some pansies flourish, others wilt in urban hedgerows.